knutinator/knutcon/README.md

 - The HTML was validated using <a href="https://validator.w3.org/">W3C Markup HTML Validator</a>
 - The CSS was validated using <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validator</a>
 - Links has been checked using <a href="https://validator.w3.org/checklink">W3C Link Checker</a>
-- Accessability was validated using <a href="https://pagespeed.web.dev/">Pagespeed Insights</a>
+- Accessibility was validated using <a href="https://pagespeed.web.dev/">Pagespeed Insights</a>

 ### Responsiveness testing
-- jdkhfkjsdhf
+- The responsive design element of the webpage were tested extensively using Chrome Dev Tools, in order to simulate how the layout appears on different screen sizes and resolution.
+- For physical mobile testing, an Android device running Google Chrome was used.

 ## Deployment

+- The site was deployed to GitHub pages.
+These are the steps to deploy:
+- In the GitHub repository, navigate to the Settings tab
+- Select the Pages section in the left-hand menu
+- From the Source drop-down menu, select "Deploy from a branch"
+- From the Branch drop-down menu, choose "Main" and press the Deploy button
+- WHen the deployment is finished, the page will display a link to the page in the topmost box

+Link to deployed website: https://knutinator.github.io/knutcon/index.html

 ## Credits

- - Content
-    - Favicon (and favicon code) was generated using https://favicon.io/favicon-generator/
+- Favicon (and favicon code) was generated using <a href="https://favicon.io/favicon-generator/">favicon.io</a>
- - Media
-    - All photographs are gathered from https://www.pexels.com/
+- All photographs are gathered from <a href="https://www.pexels.com/">Pexels</a>
+- All fonts were implemented using <a href="https://fonts.google.com/">Google Fonts</a>
+- Social Media icons were made with <a href="https://fontawesome.com/">Font Awesome</a>